laurap81/StarTracer/README.md

 ```

-**StarTracer** is a python package that allows to integrate star and cluster orbits with statistical sampling methods
+**StarTracer** is a Python package designed for integrating star and cluster orbits using statistical sampling methods.
-in order to obtain an uncertainty estimation of the traceback result.
+Its primary purpose is to provide an uncertainty estimation of the traceback result.
 It is mainly based on
 [galpy](https://docs.galpy.org/en/v1.9.1/) which is an [astropy](https://www.astropy.org/index.html)
 [affiliated package](https://www.astropy.org/affiliated/).
 StarTracer is also based on astropy,
 utilising the [Table](https://docs.astropy.org/en/stable/api/astropy.table.Table.html),